Thiago Silva: 2020–21: Debut season and European glory

 On 28 August 2020, Silva joined Premier League club Chelsea on a one-year deal with an option for a second.
 He made his debut for the club on 23 September, in a 6–0 home win over Barnsley in the third round of the EFL Cup.
 Three days later on 26 September, Silva made his Premier League debut in a 3–3 draw against West Bromwich Albion at The Hawthorns as captain.
 On 7 November, Silva scored his first goal for Chelsea in a 4–1 home league win over Sheffield United.
 On 21 December, Silva scored his second goal for Chelsea in a 3–0 victory over West Ham.

 On 3 April 2021, Silva received a second yellow card and got sent off in the 29th minute in Chelsea's 5–2 home defeat to West Bromwich Albion.
 Silva led the defence as Chelsea reached its third Champions League final, defeating Real Madrid in the semi-finals.
-On 29 May, Silva went off injured in the 39th minute while he won his first-ever Champions League trophy after Chelsea's 1–0 victory against Manchester City in the 2021 UEFA Champions League Final at the Estádio do Dragão.
+On 29 May, Silva went off injured in the 39th minute while he won his first Champions League trophy after Chelsea's 1–0 victory against Manchester City in the 2021 UEFA Champions League Final at the Estádio do Dragão.

 On 4 June 2021, Chelsea announced the extension of his contract for another year, keeping him at the club until June 2022.